oils-for-unix/oils/doc/upgrade-breakage.md

    - Shell-style `for` loops

-Extended globs are **not** supported in [Simple Word Evaluation](simple-word-eval.html), so you can't use them in the second way.
+Extended globs are **not** supported in [Simple Word Evaluation](simple-word-eval.html), so you can't use them in the second way after upgrading.

-Instead of extended globs, use the `find` command or [Egg expressions](eggex.html).
+You may want to use the `find` command or [Egg expressions](eggex.html) instead.

 (Option `simple_word_eval` is part of group `oil:upgrade`.)